rfloarea/library-app/README.md

 I should have wrote some reflections from yesterday.
 But I can sum it up now before moving on:
 - It was the best of times, it was the worst of times.

 haha, I'm 10000% joking.
-But ti did take me too long to build the UI.
+But it did take me too long to build the UI.
 I probably invested too much time into it.
 But also, I like things to look decent?
 Is that so bad?
 Also also, the script that powers this little app depends on the UI being a certain way.
 I need to have my elements in place before I can start messing with the DOM.

 No regrets.
 Just glad for the opportunity.
 At least I'm getting faster!